Print

 Asana recommends using pagination when retrieving large result sets, to break responses into smaller sets.
 If your response set is too large, you may receive an error like this: "The result is too large.
 You should use pagination (may require specifying a workspace)!"
 To resolve this issue, paginate your response by using limit and offset parameters.

-In API Connector, you can cycle through these paginated requests automatically using pagination handling (paid feature), like this:
+In API Connector, you can cycle through these paginated requests automatically using pagination handling, like this:

 • Pagination type: next page URL